whiskyechobravo/kerko/README.md

 Individual attachments in Zotero can be indexed, partially indexed, or unindexed.
-Various conditions may cause an attachment to be partially indexed or unindexed, e.g., file is large, has not been processed yet, or doesn't contain text.
+Various conditions may cause an attachment to be partially indexed or unindexed, e.g., file is large, has not been processed yet, or does not contain text.

 Zotero shows the indexing status in the attachment's right pane.
 If it shows